vibexcode/prime/README.md

 This observation motivates further theoretical investigation into modular constraints induced by the quadratic form 2n².

-## Relation to Goldbach
+### Relation to Goldbach

-This conjecture is equivalent to asking:
+Under this conjecture, every even number of the form

+    2n²

-> "Can every number of the form 2n² be written as the sum of two odd primes?"
+would be expressible as the sum of two odd primes.
+This constitutes a **restricted instance** of the classical Goldbach Conjecture, included here solely for contextual comparison.

-This is a special case of Goldbach's Conjecture restricted to numbers of the form 2n².
+No claim is made regarding the general validity of Goldbach’s Conjecture.

 ## Usage
 ### Option 1: Run directly